Individual tutoring

 Physics Help Centre

-Prior to midterms and finals, OPUS members offer a four-hour session answering curated questions from previous exams and textbooks, including WileyPlus questions, to prepare you for your exams. there is a $20 fee for the explanations and techniques offered to solve common exam questions and the theory involved.
-All proceeds go towards OPUS events and bursaries.
+OPUS offers help centre tutoring and cram sessions Prior to exams, OPUS members offer a study session (2hrs for midterms and 4hrs for finals) answering curated questions from previous exams and textbooks to help you prepare.
+There is a small fee for the explanations and techniques offered to solve common exam questions and the theory involved.
+Pizza is included at all cram sessions and all remaining proceeds go towards OPUS events and bursaries.

-OPUS offers $600 bursaries, free first-year tutoring, organizes the CAP lectures for the faculty, and more.
-Membership is free and welcome to any undergraduate student from any department, however only volunteer tutors are offered study carrels at Rm.
-206 Allen Building.
+OPUS offers $750 bursaries, free first-year tutoring, organizes the CAP lectures for the faculty, and more.
+Membership is free and welcome to any undergraduate student involved in physics.
+Volunteer tutors are offered study carrels in room 206 Allen, but there is also communal study space there so feel free to drop by and say hi any time!

 Room 206 Allen Building, 30a Sifton Rd, University of Manitoba.